havenwood/ichannel/README.md

 __DESCRIPTION__

-A modern, flexible & easy to use interprocess communication(IPC) primitive.
-The basic premise is that you can "put" and "get" Ruby objects to/from a channel.
-This works across any Ruby process & its subprocesses, though, which is why it can be useful.
+ichannel simplifies interprocess communication by providing a bi-directional channel that can transport ruby objects between processes on the same machine.
+All communication on a channel occurs on a streamed UNIXSocket that a channel uses to queues its messages (ruby objects), and also to ensure that messages are received in the order they are sent.

+In order to transport ruby objects through a channel the objects are serialized before a write and deserialized after a read.
+The choice of serializer is left up to you.
+A serializer can be any object that implements `dump` and `load` -- two methods that are usually implemented by serializers written in ruby.

 __EXAMPLES__

 __1.__

-A demo of how to pass Ruby objects through a channel and also between processes.
+A demo of how to pass ruby objects through a channel and also between processes:
-The serializer of choice is `Marshal` but it could just as easily be `JSON` or `YAML`.

 ```ruby
 channel = IChannel.new Marshal